*Photos updated in May 2017*

 Two – Roasted hazelnuts.
 Chop them in half, and make sure to save a few to press into the tops of the cookie dough before baking to make them the extra chunky hazelnut look.

 Both of the above come together with the dark chocolate chips to create something really special.
 They remind me of those Boasters cookies you used to get (and apparently still can) in the supermarket.
 But you know what’s gone into these, and there’s no preservatives or E numbers in sight.
 Plus, you can bask in the glory of having reached the peak of all the cookies.

 As I mentioned up top, these hazelnut chocolate cookies are adapted from my original chocolate chip cookie recipe I shared a few months ago.
 I made a few notable changes, apart from the obvious addition of the nut butter and chopped hazelnuts…

-I decreased the amount of sugar in them, from 300g to 200g.
+I decreased the amount of sugar in them a little.
 I wanted these cookies to be a bit more ‘grown up’ I guess, and I didn’t want too much sweetness detracting from the hazelnut and dark chocolate flavours.
 They are still sweet enough though, don’t worry.

 And I replaced the milk chocolate chips with dark chocolate.
 Because I’m sophisticated like that.

 Spoiler alert – I might have also adapted the above cookies using a slightly more popular nut butter this weekend too….
 I’m sure all will be revealed later this week.
 But for now, get in the kitchen and let me know how much you love these hazelnut chocolate cookies!

 - 225g (1 cup) unsalted butter, at room temperature